-Here’s How Kyrie Irving Trade Impacts Future For LeBron James, Cavs
+How Kyrie Irving Trade To Celtics Affects LeBron James, Cavs’ Future

-After a month of speculation, Kyrie Irving’s time in Cleveland reportedly has come to an end.
+After a month of speculation, Kyrie Irving’s time in Cleveland has come to an end, just a little more than a year removed from winning the 2016 NBA championship.

-The star point guard demanded a trade a month ago after becoming irked that the Cavs involved him in trade talks for Paul George.
-And he reportedly found a new home Tuesday when Cleveland reportedly dealt the 25-year-old star to the Boston Celtics for Isaiah Thomas, Jae Crowder, Ante Zizic and the Brooklyn Nets 2018 first-round pick.
+The star point guard reportedly demanded a trade a month ago after becoming irked that the Cavs involved him in trade talks for Paul George.
+And he found a new home Tuesday when Cleveland dealt the 25-year-old star to the Boston Celtics for Isaiah Thomas, Jae Crowder, Ante Zizic and the Brooklyn Nets 2018 first-round pick.

 And now the Cavs are left to pick up the pieces.

-James now will be tasked with leading the Cavs to a fourth straight NBA Finals without the talented scorer who drilled the game-winning 3-pointer in Game 7 of the 2016 NBA Finals, while Cleveland is left with the reality that they likely will head into rebuilding mode following the 2017-18 NBA season.
+James now will be tasked with leading the Cavs to a fourth straight NBA Finals without the talented scorer who drilled the game-winning 3-pointer in Game 7 of the 2016 NBA Finals, while Cleveland is left with the reality that it likely will head into rebuilding mode following the 2017-18 NBA season.

 The Cavs parted ways with Irving in part because they were trying to build a team that James believes could beat the Warriors, and once Irving got wind that the plan didn’t include him, the relationship was destined to end.